jacobcallear/jacobcallear.github.io/_posts/2020-11-01-project-showcase.md

 ## Code Samples

-The following code adds a markdown-formatted summary and a GitHub repository link to each project post.
+`HTML` / `Jekyll Liquid`: Extract from a layout file that adds a markdown- formatted summary and a GitHub repository link to each project post.
 A website link is added if available.

 {% raw %}
 ```html